-• When you play with your baby, watch for “I like it” and “I don’t like it” cues, as sometimes babies prefer to watch more than play.
+• When you play with your baby, watch for their “I like it” and “I don’t like it” cues, at times babies prefer to watch or just aren’t in the mood to play.

-• Model appropriate play behaviour for family and friends who may be unsure how to play with your new baby.
+• Mode play behaviour for family and friends who may be unsure how to play with your new baby.
 Suggest some play ideas to get them started.

 • Be present, and feel the connection as you get lost in the twinkle of their eyes